lunarmodules/Penlight/docs/manual/03-strings.md

 `stringx.import`, but a simple alias like `local stringx = require 'pl.stringx'` is preferrable.
 This is the recommended practice when writing modules for consumption by other people, since it is bad manners to change the global state of the rest of the system.
+Magic may be used for convenience, but there is always a cost.

 ### String Templates